KonnexionsGmbH/dcr/README.md

 ## Support

-If you need help with dcr, do not hesitate to get in contact with us!
+If you need help with **dcr**, do not hesitate to get in contact with us!

 - For questions and high-level discussions, use **[Discussions](https://github.com/KonnexionsGmbH/dcr/discussions)** on GitHub.
 - To report a bug or make a feature request, open an **[Issue](https://github.com/KonnexionsGmbH/dcr/issues)** on GitHub.